 When the panels are stitched together a thickened epoxy mixture is applied to the joints between the stitches to glue the panels together.
 The stitches are removed when the glue has cured; the spaces in the seams are filled with glue in the areas where the stitches have been removed.
 Once the seams are filled and the hull sanded, it is sheathed then the bulkheads are installed, the deck attached, and the hardware installed after the finish has been applied.

-The hull and deck on these boats are built using plywood, the hulls are normally 4mm and the decks 3mm all of marine grade plywood.The exception to this is that a couple of the smaller boats use only 3mm plywood.
+The hull and deck on these boats are built using plywood, the hulls are normally 4mm and the decks 3mm all of marine grade plywood.